-Sign-ups for 2019 Summer CSA are opening soon.
+Sign-ups for 2019 Summer CSA are NOW OPEN.

-Please email us at firstname.lastname@example.org to receive email updates about reserving your spot or if you have additional questions!
+Please email us at firstname.lastname@example.org to receive payment info for reserving your spot or if you have additional questions!

 What is a CSA, anyway?